facebookresearch/ParlAI/README.md

 ### MTurk

 An important part of ParlAI is seamless integration with Mechanical Turk for data collection, training and evaluation.

 Human Turkers are also viewed as agents in ParlAI and hence person-person, person-bot, or multiple people and bots in group chat can all converse within the standard framework, switching out the roles as desired with no code changes to the agents.
 This is because Turkers also receive and send via a (pretty printed) version of the same interface, using the fields of the observation/action dict.

-We currently provide three examples, which are collecting data, human evaluation of a bot, and round-robin chat between local humans and remote Turkers.
+We currently provide three examples: collecting data, human evaluation of a bot, and round-robin chat between local humans and remote Turkers.

 <p align=center><img width="100%" src="docs/source/\_static/img/mturk.png" /></p>

-The mturk library contains the following directories and files:
+The mturk library contains the following directories:

-- **core**: this directory contains the core code for setting up AWS backend that supports the MTurk chat interface, and code for HIT creation and approval.
+- **core**: this directory contains the core code for setting up AWS backend that supports the MTurk chat interface, code for HIT creation and approval, and the wrapper class `MTurkAgent` which encapsulates the MTurk interface into a standard `Agent` class.
 - **tasks**: this directory contains three sample MTurk tasks.
   - **_qa\_data\_collection_**: get questions and answers from turkers, given a random paragraph from SQuAD.
   - **_model\_evaluator_**: ask turkers to evaluate the information retrieval baseline model on the Reddit movie dialog dataset.